mphansg-hub/Corporate-Finance/Bio.md

 ## Mai Phan
-**Chief of Staff to the Board of Directors · Senior Manager of the BODs Office** PNJ Group (HOSE: PNJ) · Ho Chi Minh City, Vietnam
+**Chief of Staff to the Board of Directors · Senior Manager of the BODs Office ·** PNJ Group (HOSE: PNJ) · Ho Chi Minh City, Vietnam

 ### Introduction